QubesOS/qubes-doc/user/advanced-configuration/bind-dirs.md

 Creation of the files and folders in /rw/bind-dirs should be automatic the first time the TemplateBasedVM is restarted after configuration.

-If you want to circumvent this process, you can create the relevant filestructure under /rw/bind-dirs and make any changes at the same time that you perform the configuration, before reboot.
+If you want to circumvent this process, you can create the relevant file structure under /rw/bind-dirs and make any changes at the same time that you perform the configuration, before reboot.
 Note that you must create the full folder structure under /rw/bind-dirs - e.g you would have to create /rw/bind-dirs/var/lib/tor